cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Made the tutorial translatable as well
-Added a new trainer type which generates trainer that are a lot smaller in size Added a groupscan type which you can use to scan for different things in the same block
+Added a new trainer type which generates trainer that are a lot smaller in size Added a groupscan type which you can use to scan for different things in the same block If you boot up with dbvm you do not need to sign the driver in 64-bit Custom types now support handling as a floating point value Lots of new lua functions

 How to use:
 Theres a tutorial program included with Cheat Engine,